We have a variety of poultry and poultry products, including eggs and meat from chickens that are fed organic grains.

 We raise White Cornish Cross, Dark Cornish Game broilers and different dual-purpose breeds like Barred Rocks, Rhode Island Reds, Black Australorps and easter-eggers - on pasture with access to fresh air, sun, and dust baths, in portable hoop houses 10 X 20 feet that are called chicken tractors.
 These are moved on a daily basis to a new spot.
 They cut the grass and fertilize the land in a natural way, as the laying hens, turkeys and rabbits do too.

 We raise Guinea Hens for their meat and also for pets and tick control.
 Guinea hens are well known as a great aid to keeping the deer tick infestation under control in the northeast.
-Guinea hens are delivered to restaurants in New York City and is also available at our outlet at the Sparta Farmer's Market. (note that Guinea fowl are a seasonal product and are usually available in late summer through fall only).
-Here is an example of where our farm and products are featured on the menu of the well-known Craft Restaurant of New York City.
-(Non-Flash IOS-friendly entry point here).
+Guinea hens are seasonally available for pets and tick control and also in very limited quantities as an unique delicacy that we sell at our outlet at the Sparta Farmer's Market. (note that Guinea fowl are a seasonal product and are usually available in late summer through fall only).

 We raise Broad Breasted White and Bronze Turkeys on pasture in a portable hoop house for shelter inside an electrified fence which we move every couple days to fresh pasture.